The Best European Christmas Markets Road Trip: A One Week Itinerary

 12) Brussels – The capital of Belgium, Brussels is known for being the administrative centre of the European Union, as well as housing numerous historical and architectural landmarks, some of which are UNESCO World Heritage Sites.
 In winter, Brussels’ Winter Wonders event covers the city with festivity.
 Wooden chalets, pop-up bars and restaurants span over a mile (2km), while families can enjoy the Ferris wheel or merry-go-round.
 Brussels is easily accessible from London via the Eurostar, which takes less than 2 hours.

-13) Ghent – Ghent is a strong contender with Bruges for most picturesque Belgian town.
+13) Ghent – Ghent is a strong contender with Bruges for the most picturesque Belgian town.
 With a Medieval history and impressive cathedral, Ghent is a popular Christmas getaway destination.
 The Christmas Market is fun for all the family, with more than 150 wooden huts, Ferris wheel and merry-go-rounds.

 Read next: The Thorough Guide to Bruges